-We will look at the role of the teacher, the impact of questioning techniques and other skills and instructional strategies that will help you carry out STEAM experiences in your language classroom successfully.
-Self-reflection and sample STEAM projects will be used to highlight these ideas and, hopefully, build your own confidence!
+We look at the role of the teacher, the impact of questioning techniques and other skills and instructional strategies that will help you carry out STEAM experiences in your language classroom successfully.
+Self-reflection and sample STEAM projects are used to highlight these ideas and, hopefully, build your own confidence!

 This webinar is designed to help you feel more confident teaching using flipped learning.
 We look at how to flip your classroom for the first time with tips on what to tell your students and/or their parents.
 We also look at how to plan for a few different lesson shapes: from vocabulary lessons to lessons that include video and social media posts.
 Finally, we discuss student motivation and how we can support all of our learners all of the time.

 Creativity is in all of us.
 It is that ability that raises humanity above the other living species in our world.
 Our own attitudes are the key to the realization of the potential within us and our students.
 To create a climate of creativity in your classroom, you must foster three key elements: physical, mental, and emotional wellbeing.
-In this webinar I will show you how.
+In this webinar Laura Vazquez shows you how.

 How are you?
 Really?
 It goes without saying this has been and continues to be an unprecedented time.
 Without habitual patterns in our day to day lives, it can be hard to know how to predict our own wellbeing needs, let alone our students’.